Does Your Signature Have to Be Your Full Name?

 3. Can I use initials as my signature?

-Yes, but it is important to update relevant institutions if the signature is used for legal or financial purposes.
+Yes, you can change your signature.
+However, it is important to notify relevant institutions — such as your bank, employer, and government agencies — if the signature is used for legal or financial purposes.
+Consistency over time is what establishes authenticity.

-5. Can a symbol be used as a signature?
+5. Can a symbol or mark be used as a signature?

 6. Do electronic signatures hold up in court?